About the Book

 **Volume discounts are available.**

 Eva-Lotta Jansson is a photojournalist based in Johannesburg, South Africa.
 She has authored a number of personal photo-documentary essays concerned with post-Apartheid South Africa, including An Acid River Runs Through It, and Women Miners in South Africa.
 Eva-Lotta does assignment work for news and humanitarian organizations, working both as a photographer and videographer, travelling to surrounding Africa.
-The photographer’s work often centers around water resources as well as the adverse effects of climate change on various communities and their environments.
+The photographer’s work has often centred around water resources as well as the adverse effects of climate change on various communities and their environments.
+And now, she is also looking at wildlife and conservation - and elephants!
 Eva-Lotta studied journalism at the Missouri-Columbia School of Journalism and photojournalism at the London College of Printing.
 She is Swedish and a permanent resident of South Africa.